Loxodromics/Nyselet/README.md

 # Nyselet
-Nyselet will be a stereographic picture viewer for phones
+Nyselet is a simple stereographic picture viewer for phones